open-contracting/standard/standard/docs/en/schema/identifiers.md

 <p class="first admonition-title">Worked Example</p>

-Two government publishers (Town A and Town B) of OCDS number their contracting processes from 0 upwards.
+Two government publishers (Town A and Town B) number their contracting processes from 0 upwards.

 Town A publishes information on a contracting process to build a new road.
 Internally they know this as contract 0005.